WV-Net: A Foundation Model for SAR Ocean Satellite Imagery

 Yannik Glaser, Justin E. Stopa, Linnea M. Wolniewicz, Ralph Foster, Doug Vandemark, Alexis Mouche, Bertrand Chapron, Peter Sadowski

-Read the full paper on arXiv
+Read the full paper at the AMS Journal